detelinradev/carpooling/README.md

 ![2019-08-30 (32)](https://user-images.githubusercontent.com/39421427/64017437-42bd0d00-cb32-11e9-8178-1dc247476f0f.png)

-Here just for the sake of brevity we will update the available seat to 1, so we can fill all the seats with just that example
+Here just for the sake of brevity, we will update the available seat to 1, so we can fill all the seats with just that example

 ![2019-08-30 (35)](https://user-images.githubusercontent.com/39421427/64017438-42bd0d00-cb32-11e9-85ca-b2e233cff50c.png)

-Now we could choose between options for passenger status, if we choose `ACCEPTED` that will automatically change the trip seats and the server will check if they are 0 and will change trip status to `BOOKED`, if we mark `REJECTED` that will remove the passenger from the trip and will ne no longer visible in your trip or in the main search trips page, but will be still visible in the passenger's my trip page with status `Driver denied`
+Now we could choose between options for passenger status, if we choose `ACCEPTED` that will automatically change the trip seats and the server will check if they are 0 and will change trip status to `BOOKED`, if we mark `REJECTED` that will remove the passenger from the trip and will be no longer visible in your trip or in the main search trips page, but will be still visible in the passenger's my trip page with status `Driver denied`

 ![2019-08-30 (36)](https://user-images.githubusercontent.com/39421427/64017439-42bd0d00-cb32-11e9-872b-be557da6aee8.png)

-Here the passenger is accepted and because we changed available trip seats to 1, the trip status become `BOOKED` automatically.
+Here the passenger is accepted and because we changed available trip seats to 1, the trip status becomes `BOOKED` automatically.
 If we decide to reject the passenger thereafter the seat will be recalculated to +1 and trip status changed appropriately

 ![2019-08-30 (37)](https://user-images.githubusercontent.com/39421427/64017440-42bd0d00-cb32-11e9-9f07-ddb6f7df50d0.png)

-Now the driver could change trip status to `ONGOING` , `DONE` or `CANCELED`
+Now the driver could change the trip status to `ONGOING`, `DONE` or `CANCELED`

 ![2019-08-30 (38)](https://user-images.githubusercontent.com/39421427/64017441-4355a380-cb32-11e9-88c9-46b0e432496c.png)

 It should be changed first to `ONGOING`.
-Now we can see `Update trip` button disappear as it is not expected to change something when trip is already started
+Now we can see `Update trip` button disappear as it is not expected to change something when a trip is already started

 ![2019-08-30 (39)](https://user-images.githubusercontent.com/39421427/64017442-4355a380-cb32-11e9-84ad-6cdd0f8efc88.png)

-Only then `DONE` is available.  `Change trip status` button is not there anymore, as nothing more can happen with trip when it is done.
+Only then `DONE` is available.  `Change trip status` button is not there anymore, as nothing more can happen with a trip when it is done.
 And now, fields with option to rate passenger and give feedback to passenger appears

 ![2019-08-30 (40)](https://user-images.githubusercontent.com/39421427/64017443-4355a380-cb32-11e9-8c41-7aca708bc57d.png)